Monday, May 14, 2012

 The confrontation between rights and power has a long history.
 John Stuart Mill, in his famous essay On Liberty, examined the “struggle between Liberty and Authority… between subjects… and the Government.”
 A question he might have asked today if he were alive is what should be the limits of power that legislators have over their constituents when some of their decisions border on political despotism?

-With the enactment of a pension reform bill, legitimate rights and moral concerns are in jeopardy not only for teachers but for every citizen in the State of Illinois.
-Defrauding a person out of his or her guaranteed rights and benefits violates a most significant interest in morality and ethics and in basic legal principles of both the state and U.S. constitutions that protect every citizen.
-Attempting to find ways to break those promises through the likes of the Civic Committee of the Commercial Club of Chicago’s Sidley Austin LLP is a costly and dangerous effrontery and precedent to set in motion.
+With the enactment of a pension reform bill, legitimate rights and moral concerns are in jeopardy not only for public employees and retirees, but for every citizen in the State of Illinois.
+Defrauding a person out of his or her constitutionally-guaranteed rights and benefits violates a most significant interest in morality and ethics and in basic legal principles of both the State and U.S. Constitutions that protect every citizen.
+Attempting to find ways to break those promises by the Civic Committee of the Commercial Club of Chicago’s Sidley Austin LLP is a costly, dangerous effrontery and precedent to set in motion.

 In a proposed world of freedom, justice, and peace, the General Assembly of the United Nations adopted and proclaimed The Universal Declaration of Human Rights in December 1948.
-Article 23 of that document stated that “Everyone who works has the right to just and favorable [compensation] ensuring for himself and his family an existence worthy of human dignity…”
+Article 23 of the document states that “Everyone who works has the right to just and favorable [compensation] ensuring for himself and his family an existence worthy of human dignity…”

-What we must do now is defend our rights and ensure that proclamation; we can never become complacent in our belief that justice exists because policymakers can be trusted to make ethical and legal decisions for the rest of us; moreover, we can never become indifferent to political power and what exorbitant wealth can buy.
+What public employees and retirees must do now is defend their rights and ensure the aforementioned proclamation.
+We can never become complacent in our belief that justice exists because policymakers can be trusted to make ethical and legal decisions for the rest of us; moreover, we can never become indifferent to political power and what exorbitant wealth can buy.
 As Bill Moyers said, a “democracy is on the auction block, [when it is] subject to the highest bidder.”
 Citizens United and “We Mean Business” epitomize what money can buy, and what it can destroy.

 Although we can infer that policymakers will often pass laws for their own advantage, most of us still adhere to the belief that the legislators’ duty to act justly stems from their duty to keep promises.
-We should recall that despite their pledges, the legislators’ criteria for justice are their consideration for what is most expedient for them—their re-election, which is concealed by an often hypocritical concern for the general welfare of the state’s financial condition.
+(We should recall that despite their pledges, the legislators’ criteria for justice are their consideration for what is most expedient for them—their re-election, which is often concealed by a hypocritical concern for the general welfare of the state’s financial condition).

-Undoubtedly, teachers’ and other state employees’ pensions are not generally viewed as in the best interest of the well-being of a legislator’s voters.
-Many people believe that public pensions serve no purpose, except solely for a teacher’s enviable, financial promise.
+Undoubtedly, state employees’ pensions are not generally viewed as in the best interest of the well-being of a legislator’s constituency.
+Many people believe that public pensions serve no purpose, except solely for public employees' and retirees' enviable, financial promises.
 So how should we argue then for the expediency of such a right?
-“Is being unjust to a minority of citizens beneficial as a means for the majority’s attainment of happiness” (Mortimer Adler)?
-Thomas Jefferson once asked, “Should not “the minorities [of individuals] possess their equal rights, which equal law must protect?”
+Mortimer Adler once stated: “Is being unjust to a minority of citizens beneficial as a means for the majority’s attainment of happiness?”
+Moreover, Thomas Jefferson asked a long time ago: “Should not the minorities [of individuals] possess their equal rights, which equal law must protect?”

-It is up to us then to secure our future by opposing the unfairness of pension reform when the State of Illinois has a revenue problem.
+Though all of us claim certain beliefs as truths, we must remember that we cannot abdicate our right to representation in a decision-making process that attacks only us.
+It is up to us to secure our future by opposing the unfairness of any pension reform.
 It is our challenge to defend our dignity with stubborn resolve.
-It is our primary task to enlist every citizen in a unification of will to protect our rights, as they are earned benefits for our life’s labor.
-This undertaking forestalls our pro-active and continual engagement with the bankrollers’ marionettes in the General Assembly and our re-education of the misinformed public.
+It is our primary task to enlist every citizen in a unification of will to protect our rights, as they are benefits earned for our life-long labor.
+This undertaking forestalls our pro-active and continual engagement with the Illinois General Assembly and our re-education of the misinformed public.

-Our goal will always be the preservation of justice and self-worth for all workers in Illinois.
-“We Are [truly] One” when we rebel against inequality; when we rally together to un-elect policymakers who have supported unconstitutional pension reform instead of necessary revenue restructuring; when we reach out to those in our communities who are overwhelmed and offer them hope for a better future.
+Let us make our goal the preservation of justice and self-worth for all workers.
+“We Are [truly] One” when we unite and fight against unfairness and inequality in the State of Illinois, when we rally together to un-elect policymakers who support unconstitutional pension reform, and when we reach out to those in our communities who are overwhelmed and offer them hope for a better future.
 To do these things is to act upon principles that we believe are so valuable that to do nothing would be a greater injustice.

 1. Excellent Article...all teachers should email this to our Senate and Legislators.